hazimavdal/regex/derivative/README.md

 - `-x`: the symbol to compute the derivative with respect to

--`-n`: the order of the derivative to compute. `-n 0` will return the input expression
+- `-n`: the order of the derivative to compute. `-n 0` will return the input expression

--`-u`: lists all the unique Brzozowski derivatives for the given expression.
+- `-u`: lists all the unique Brzozowski derivatives for the given expression.
 If this option is set then `-n` is ignored.

 ## Building